 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a standard fixture in the home that we are using every day.
-We tend to think of its utility as something we take for granted, but it’s vital to remember that it’s no garbage can.
-There are certain items that should not be flushed down the toilet since they can cause blockage inside the sewer or damage for sewer drains.
+Toilets are a typical household fixture that we all utilize every day.
+We tend to think of its utility as something we take for granted, but it’s important to remember that it’s not a garbage can.
+There are certain things that should never go down the toilet because they can cause obstruction inside the sewer or damage to sewer pipes.

 Key Takeaways

-- Avoid flushing certain things in the bathroom because they can cause blockages in the drain or damages to the pipes.
+- Don’t flush certain items in the toilet, as they could block the drain or damage to sewer pipes.

 - Baby wipes